Education during the slave period in the United States: Education and subversion in the Antebellum (Pre-Civil War) Era

 Bly noted that "237 unidentified slates, 27 pencil leads, 2 pencil slates, and 18 writing slates were uncovered in houses once occupied by Jefferson's black bond servants."
 This shows that slaves were secretly practicing their reading and writing skills when they had time alone, most likely at night.
 They also believe slaves practiced their letters in the dirt because it was much easier to hide than writing on slates.
 Slaves then passed on their newly learned skills to others.

 Even though mistresses were more likely than masters to ignore the law and teach slaves to read, children were by far the most likely to flout what they saw as unfair and unnecessary restrictions.
 While peer tutelage was limited in scope, it was common for slave children to carry the white children's books to school.
 Once there, they would sit outside and try to follow the lessons through the open windows.

 The regular practice of hiring out slaves also helped spread literacy.
 As seen in Frederick Douglass's own narrative, it was common for the literate to share their learning.
 As a result of the constant flux, few if any plantations would fail to have at least a few literate slaves.

-Douglass states in his biography that he understood the pathway from slavery to freedom and it was to have the power to read and write.
+Douglass states in his biography that he understood the "pathway from slavery to freedom" and it was to have the power to read and write.

-Over 100 years later, writer Mark Twain whose real name was Samuel Langhorne Clemens would echo a similar sentiment when he said:

-"The man who does not read good books has no advantage over the man who cannot read them."

 In contrast, Schiller wrote: "After all, most educated slaves did not find that the acquisition of literacy led inexorably and inevitably to physical freedom and the idea that they needed an education to achieve and experience existential freedoms is surely problematic."